 Best kids things to do during Tet: which venues are open?

 Older kids will love Timezone, an electronic gaming hall in Estella Place.
-Just opened and full of interactive experiences and the newest electronic games.
-Combine it with a lunch at this new shopping mall and you are all set!
+Full of interactive experiences and the newest electronic games.
+Combine it with a lunch at this great shopping mall and you are all set!

 Yeahhh!
-Jump Arena is also open this Tet, only closing on 4 and 5 February.
+Jump Arena is also open this Tet, only closing for one or two days.
 Let the kids blow off some steam at one of their trampoline halls in District 2, 7 or 10, while you have a coffee or soda upstairs.
 Don’t forget the socks!

 Fun things for the whole family this Tet

 Superbowl in District 1 has regular hours during Tet, so you can practice your strike all holiday long!
 24 lanes, modern equipment, fried chicken wings & lots of fun awaits you!
 Footwear and socks can be rented, so don’t worry about bowling on your Havaianas.
 We love the special ‘ball glider’ they have for the smaller kids, so they can easily join in the fun.